tawsifahmed/csv-to-pdf/README.md

  - Name of vote center
  - Area
  - Address
+ - Photo of the MP candidate

 These information were given the in the CSV files, we converted it to leaflet page format.

+Technologies used: node, pug, css, js